-Existing law provides that certain common-interest communities are prohibited from regulating motor vehicles on thoroughfares accepted by the State or local governments for public use.
-(NRS 116.350) Section 31 of this bill permits an association to restrict parking on such thoroughfares if the parking prohibition was a condition for approval of the subdivision's final map or included in the terms of a zoning ordinance, permit or approval.
-(NRS 116.350) Section 31 also adds inoperable vehicles to the types of vehicles for which an association may restrict parking or storage in a common-interest community.
-(NRS 116.350) Finally, section 31 prohibits a common-interest community from restricting the parking of certain utility service vehicles, law enforcement vehicles and emergency services vehicles.
+Existing law provides that certain common-interest communities are prohibited from regulating motor vehicles on thoroughfares accepted by State or local governments for public use.
+(NRS 116.350) Section 10 of this bill permits an association to restrict parking on such thoroughfares if the parking prohibition was a condition for approval of the subdivision's final map or included in the terms of a zoning ordinance permit or approval.
+(NRS 116.350) Section 10 also adds inoperable vehicles to the types of vehicles that an association may restrict the parking or storage of.
+(NRS 116.350) Finally, section 10 prohibits a commoninterest community from restricting the parking of certain utility service vehicles, law enforcement vehicles and emergency services vehicles.

-Section 32 of this bill deems deposits made in connection with the purchase or reservation of units from a person required to deliver a public offering statement placed in out-of-state escrow companies as being deposited in this State if the escrow holder has a legal right to conduct business in the State, has a resident agent in this State and has consented to the jurisdiction of the courts of this State.
+Section 11 of this bill deems deposits made in connection with the purchase or reservation of units from a person required to deliver a public offering statement placed in out-of-state escrow companies as being deposited in this State if the escrow holder has a legal right to conduct business in the State, has a resident agent in this State and has consented to the jurisdiction of the courts of this State.
 (NRS 116.411)

-Section 36 of this bill provides for the issuance of temporary certificates for community managers for a period of 1 year under certain circumstances.
+Section 15 of this bill provides for the issuance of temporary certificates for community managers for a [probationary] period of 1 year under certain circumstances.
 (NRS 116A.410)

-Section 44 of this bill excludes certain unit owners' associations from the definition of "business" for the purposes of requiring business licenses.
+Section 22 of this bill excludes certain unit owners' associations from the definition of "business" for the purposes of requiring business licenses.
 (NRS 360.765)